apigee-127/swagger-tools/README.md

 specifications schemas and semantically
 * `composeModel`: This takes a Swagger document and generates a JSON Schema representation of the model completely composed
+* `validateModel`: This takes a Swagger document, a model id/path and a model document and validates the model document against its defined schema in the Swagger document

 ## Documentation